Audience of the future

 The evolution of storytelling

 We’ve told stories since the dawn of time.

 Today's storytellers use the most exciting technology available to capture our imaginations.

 The UK is home to some of the world’s leading creatives, who are using virtual, augmented and mixed reality to the turn their ideas into amazing stories.

 What is the audience of the future challenge?

-New immersive technologies such as virtual, augmented and mixed reality are changing how we experience the world around us – from entertainment to art, to shops and classrooms.
+New immersive technologies such as virtual, augmented and mixed reality are changing how we experience the world around us – including entertainment, sports, museums, shops and classrooms.
 They will fundamentally change products and services in the next 20 years, and transform how we experience the world.

 The audience of the future challenge will bring creative businesses, researchers and technology experts together to create striking new experiences that captivate the public.